software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Omit the `@OneToMany` attributes from the JSON response in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.

-{: .highlight}
+{: .note}

-> To keep the code organized, create _a separate REST controller class for each REST API collection_, such as "quizzes" or "categories".
+> To keep the code organized, it is a good idea to create a separate REST controller class for each REST API collection, such as "quizzes" or "categories".
 The collection-specfic path prefix can be added to all methods using the `@RequestMapping` annotation on the class.

 {: .note }